BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/Structure.rst

     .. method:: determine_center_of_extremes_of_atoms(atoms)

-        :param atoms: list of :class:`atom` objects
+        :param atoms: a list of atoms
+        :type  atoms: :class:`atom`

-        :returns: a vector pointing to the geometric center of the coordination extremes of the given atom coordinates
+        :returns: (np.array) a vector pointing to the geometric center of the coordination extremes of the given atom coordinates

     .. method:: determine_center_of_extremes()

-        :returns: a vector pointing to the geometric center of the coordination extremes of this structure
+        :returns: (np.array) a vector pointing to the geometric center of the coordination extremes of the whole structure

         Example::